Sources of Government Revenue in the OECD, 2018

-- OECD countries rely heavily on consumption taxes, such as the value-added tax, and social insurance taxes, such as the payroll tax.
+- In 2015, OECD countries relied heavily on consumption taxes, such as the value-added tax, and social insurance taxes, such as the payroll tax.

-- The United States relies heavily on the individual income tax, at 39.3 percent of total government tax revenue.
+- The United States relied heavily on the individual income tax, at 40.5 percent of total government tax revenue.

-- On average, OECD countries collect little from the corporate income tax (8.8 percent of total tax revenue).
+- On average, OECD countries collected little from the corporate income tax (8.9 percent of total tax revenue).

 Developed countries raise tax revenue through a mix of individual income taxes, corporate income taxes, social insurance taxes, taxes on goods and services, and property taxes.
 However, the extent to which an individual country relies on any of these taxes can differ substantially.

 A country may decide to have a lower corporate income tax to attract investment, which may reduce its reliance on the corporate income tax revenue and increase its reliance on other taxes, such as social insurance taxes or consumption taxes.
-For example, Estonia raises only 5.3 percent of total revenue from corporate income taxes, but makes it up by raising a combined 75.8 percent of total revenue from social insurance taxes and consumption taxes.
+For example, in 2015, Estonia raised only 6.2 percent of total revenue from corporate income taxes but made it up by raising a combined 75.2 percent of total revenue from social insurance taxes and consumption taxes.

 These policy and economic differences among Organisation for Economic Co-operation and Development (OECD) countries have created differences in how they raise tax revenue.

-Social insurance taxes made up the second largest source of government revenue in the United States (24.1 percent of total).
+Social insurance taxes made up the second largest source of government revenue in the United States (23.7 percent compared to the OECD average of 25.8 percent).

 Taxes on Goods and Services